wp-plugins/better-click-to-tweet/readme.txt

 Better Click To Tweet enables you to create beautiful Click To Tweet boxes in your blog posts.
 Once you've installed and activated the plugin, click on the settings link to put in your Twitter username, and save the settings.

 Then, wherever you want to insert a Click to Tweet quote, use a shortcode in the format `[bctt tweet="xxxxxxxxxxxx"]` replacing the xxxxxxx with your tweetable quote.

+As of version 3.1, you can leave off the "via @YourHandle" on a tweet-by-tweet basis by including using a shortcode in the format of `[bctt tweet="xxxxxxxxxxx" via="no"]`

 In the visual editor, you can click the blue birdy icon in the toolbar and a correctly formatted shortcode will be inserted in your text.
 For more info or clarifications, start a [support thread](https://wordpress.org/support/plugin/better-click-to-tweet "support forum").
 I'll actively answer.